 - Banana leaves — this ingredient is optional but does give the cochinita a slightly more earthy taste.
 If you can get your hands on it it’s definitely worth adding.
 They are actually way easier to find than many believe.
 Any Hispanic and Asian grocery store tends to have them.
 They are often sold frozen.

 - Trim fat — trim as much of the thick layers of fat from your pork shoulders.
 The stew needs fat to make the pork tender so don’t remove the fat in between the meat.
 Do cut off the thick layers on the side though or else your cochinita pibil will taste too oily.

 - Cut into 2″ pieces — you can leave the pork shoulders whole if you prefer.
 I prefer to cut them into big pieces to ensure the marinade penetrates the meat from all sides.

 - Make orange juice — there is nothing like fresh orange juice.
 You need 1 cup of it for 4 lbs of pork.
 I used 8 oranges to get to 1 cup.

 - Add spices — add chopped garlic, spices, and achiote paste to the orange juice.
-Then either blend in a blender or mix by hand.
+Then either blend in a blender, use a food processor or mix by hand.
 The blender takes only 2 minutes and by hand, it’ll take more like 15 minutes.
 I mix it by hand because the achiote dyes the plastic jug of my blender.
 If you have a glass jug on your blender use your blender!

-- Add the marinate — add the marinade to the pork and use tongs to mix it well.
+- Add the marinade — add the marinade to the pork and use tongs to mix it well.

 - Marinate — cover your bowl tightly with cling film and marinate the meat for at the very very least 2 hours but better overnight and up to 24 hours in the fridge.